Robfaldo/CV/README.md

 [Technical experience](#technical) | [Education](#education) | [Non-technical experience](#non-technical) | [Interests](#interests) |

 I'm an ex-technology recruiter who moved over to the dark side!
-I've just completed Makers Academy immersive web development bootcamp and I'm looking for a junior backend end or full stack development role.
+I've just completed Makers Academy immersive web development bootcamp and I'm looking for a junior development role.
 I'd love to join a team that practices TDD, and while language/framework isn't the most important thing to me I've got experience with Javascript (NodeJS & Express) and Ruby (Rails, Sinatra).
 I enjoy TDD, OO programming, refactoring, debugging and that sweet, satisfying feeling of solving a difficult technical problem.

 ## <a name="technical"></a>Technical experience